EnesCeman/CoreySchafer-Pandas-Tutorials/README.md

 # CoreySchafer-Pandas-Tutorials
 Follow along with the YT Tutorial for Pandas from Corey Schafer

-Playlist of the video materials available at the following link: https://www.youtube.com/watch?v=ZyhVh-qRZPA&list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS
+Playlist of the video materials available at the following [link]: (https://www.youtube.com/watch?v=ZyhVh-qRZPA&list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS)

 List of the Videos with duration:
 * Python Pandas Tutorial (Part 1): Getting Started with Data Analysis - Installation and Loading Data